About me

 - (2001) History of Internet Personal Appliances in IETF.
 Short talk at IETF IPAC (Internet Personal Appliance Control) session.

 - RFC 2324, the "HyperText Coffeepot Control Protocol" (1998).
-A satire on the many bad API designs being proposed at the time.
-The Error 418 has become an Internet Meme.
+A satire on the many bad API designs being proposed.

 Digital Preservation

 How do you save documents for a long time?
-From life insurance policies, to plans for buildings, and personal health records.
+Life insurance policies, plans for buildings, personal health records.

-- (2006) A System for Long-Term Document Preservation took a different approach to removing single points of failure by spreading content around and not relying on encryption for confidentiality.
+- (2006) A System for Long-Term Document Preservation took a different approach to removing single point of failure by spreading content around, not relying on encryption for confidentiality.

 - (2005) Requirements for Data Validation and Certification Services, (presentation).
-A notary is a person who certifies that a document existed and was signed, on a particular date.
+A notary is someone who you can use to prove that a document existed, was signed, on a particular date.

 Lisp

-40 years ago, it was said that Lisp was the second oldest programming language in common use (FORTRAN being the oldest).
-FORTRAN is still used, and so is Lisp.
+40 years ago, it was said Lisp was the second oldest programming language in common use (FORTRAN being the oldest), but I'm not sure that's still true.

 Interlisp

-From 1973 until 1988 I worked on an evolving code base for Interlisp, an integrated software development environment (IDE) for Lisp programming, written in Lisp.
-Most recently (since fall 2020), I've been working on the Medley Interlisp project to restore Interlisp.
+Through around 1986 I worked on an evolving code base for Interlisp, a integrated software development environment for (IDE) Lisp programming, written in Lisp.

 - (1992) ACM Software System Award for our work on the Interlisp programming environment.